talon-one/TalonOne.cs/docs/ManagementApi.md

             // config.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ManagementApi(config);
-            var applicationId = 56;  // int |
-            var campaignId = 8.14;  // decimal? | Filter results by campaign. (optional)
-            var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
+            var applicationId = 56;  // int | The ID of the Application.
+It is displayed in your Talon.One deployment URL. var campaignId = 8.14;  // decimal? | Filter results by campaign. (optional) var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
 You can use any timezone.
 Talon.One will convert to UTC internally. (optional) var createdAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
 You can use any timezone.
-Talon.One will convert to UTC internally. (optional) var valid = valid_example;  // string | Either \"expired\", \"validNow\", or \"validFuture\".
-The first option matches referrals in which the expiry date is set and in the past.
-The second matches referrals in which start date is null or in the past and expiry date is null or in the future, the third matches referrals in which start date is set and in the future.  (optional) var usable = usable_example;  // string | If `true`, only referrals where `usageCounter < usageLimit` will be returned.
-If `false`, only referrals where `usageCounter >= usageLimit` will be returned.  (optional) var batchId = batchId_example;  // string | Filter results by batches of referrals (optional) var dateFormat = dateFormat_example;  // string | Determines the format of dates in the export document. (optional)
+Talon.One will convert to UTC internally. (optional) var valid = valid_example;  // string | - `expired`: Matches referrals in which the expiry date is set and in the past. - `validNow`: Matches referrals in which start date is null or in the past and expiry date is null or in the future. - `validFuture`: Matches referrals in which start date is set and in the future.  (optional) var usable = usable_example;  // string | - `true`, only referrals where `usageCounter < usageLimit` will be returned. - `false`, only referrals where `usageCounter >= usageLimit` will be returned.  (optional) var batchId = batchId_example;  // string | Filter results by batches of referrals (optional) var dateFormat = dateFormat_example;  // string | Determines the format of dates in the export document. (optional)